moeriki/jestdouble/README.md

 <a name="why"></a>
 ## Why

-I wanted a mocking function that:
+I wanted a mock/spy function that:

 *   could [conditionally verify calls](#conditionally-verifying-calls)
 *   had [smart value matching](#matching) enabled by default
+*   was [compatible with jasmine assertions](#verifying-calls)
 *   had an awesome API
-*   was [compatible with jasmine assertions](#verifying-calls)

 <a name="quick-start" />
 ## Quick start